rust-lang/book/src/ch13-01-closures.md

 closures implement `FnOnce`, `unwrap_or_else` accepts the most different kinds of closures and is as flexible as it can be.

-> Note: Functions can implement all three of the `Fn` traits too.
-If what we
+> Note: Functions can be used in place of closures in some cases.
+For example,
-> want to do doesn’t require capturing a value from the environment, we can use
-> the name of a function rather than a closure where we need something that
-> implements one of the `Fn` traits.
-For example, on an `Option<Vec<T>>` value,
-> we could call `unwrap_or_else(Vec::new)` to get a new, empty vector if the
+> we could call `unwrap_or_else(Vec::new)` on a value of type `Option<Vec<T>>`.
-> value is `None`.
+> If the value is `None`, we would get a new, empty vector.
+It works because
+> functions implement the `Fn` traits just like closures.
+However, only
+> closures can capture variables from the environment, functions cannot do it.

 Now let’s look at the standard library method `sort_by_key` defined on slices, to see how that differs from `unwrap_or_else` and why `sort_by_key` uses